 - Then, choose how large each sample should be.
 You can choose to set the sample size based on the number of recipients or a percentage of the total (select the desired option from the menu).

 - If you choose % of total, the number you enter will be the percentage of recipients added to each sample when the campaign is deployed.
 The value must be between 1 and 100.
 You can also drag the available slider to determine the percentages.

 - If you choose Recipients, the number you enter will be the number of recipients added to each sample when the campaign is deployed.
 NOTE: Because recipients are not enrolled until the campaign is deployed, it’s possible to have a larger number of recipients assigned to the samples than are in the campaign.
-If you want to use large sample sizes, you may want to first conduct a MA Enterprise Recipient Search for the groups you're using for enrollment.
+If you want to use large sample sizes, you may want to first conduct a Communications Enterprise Recipient Search for the groups you're using for enrollment.
 This will give you an estimate of how many recipients you can expect.

 When the campaign is deployed, random campaign members will be added to fill each sample until it meets the threshold you specified.
 These campaign members will be sent the appropriate message for their sample.
 The remaining recipients will not be sent a test message.

 An important thing to remember when setting up your samples is that they are large enough to give a usable result.
 Choosing a very small percentage from a very small sample will likely leave you with a result due more to random chance than any meaningful differences.